 As 2014 comes to an end, the Ventura County Planning Division (Long-Range Planning Section) is pleased to announce that the first group of draft text amendments for the Local Coastal Plan (LCP) are complete: archaeological/paleontological resources, filming, signs and parking.
 These documents can be accessed through the links below.
 In spring 2016, text amendments to environmentally sensitive habitat areas (ESHA), coastal access and recreation, and wireless telecommunication facilities will be ready for public review.

-In the Fall 2015, the full set of text amendments for the Local Coastal Plan (called Phase II) will be presented to the Ventura County Planning Commission and Board of Supervisors for their consideration.
+At the close of 2015, early 2016 the full set of text amendments for the Local Coastal Plan (called Phase II) will be presented to the Ventura County Planning Commission and Board of Supervisors for their consideration.
 Following Board approval, Ventura County will submit a formal LCP amendment request to the California Coastal Commission for final approval and certification.
 This website will be updated to provide additional information on the hearing schedule when dates and times are

 November 2, 2015: Carpenter Community Center, Port Hueneme

 November 4, 2015: Carpinteria City Council Chambers